-Cyclocross bikes are something between a road bike and a mountain bike and are designed specifically to the sport ‘cyclocross’ and are used predominantly in winter multi-lap racing.
+Cyclocross bikes are something between a road bike and a mountain bike you could say.

-The key main features of the Cyclocross bike are:
+The key main features of the Cyclocross bike is

 These aspects help the bike perform and handle better in muddy rough off-road uncertain conditions.

-Wider tyres help with the grip so you get more traction when riding in slippery conditions.
-Most cyclocross bikes are set up with wider rims and are tubeless ready meaning you can run lower pressures to gain more grip, especially for those off camber sections and tight twisty chicanes.
+Wider tyres help with grip so you get more traction when riding in slippery conditions.
+Most Cyclocross bikes are set up with wider rims and are tubeless ready meaning you can run lower pressures to gain more grip, especially for those off camber sections and tight twisty chicanes.

 The wider bars help in giving you more control over the bike when it is sliding around in the winter conditions.